aljazfrancic/myo-readings-dataset/README.md

 Myo armband electromyographic readings dataset for hibernation, flexion, extension, radial deviation, ulnar deviation, pronation, supination and fist gestures of the wrist.

 ## Project structure ##
-The readings are located in the _readings folder which contains one folder per recording session. ***All session folders containg data from the same participant should be named by a random unique id (five numbers), followed by a dash and session number, starting at 1 (for example 12345-1, 12345-2, etc.).*** Each session folder contains multiple files, one per each wrist gesture.
+The readings from the right hand are located in the _readings_right_hand folder, while the readings from the left hand are located in the _readings_left_hand folder which both contain one folder per recording session. ***All session folders containg data from the same participant should be named by a random unique id (five numbers), followed by a dash and session number, starting at 1 (for example 12345-1, 12345-2, etc.).*** Each session folder contains multiple files, one per each wrist gesture.
 These are named &lt;label&gt;.txt (e. g.
 2.txt for extension, see Gesture labels below).
 Each recording session folder should contain at least eight files (for gestures 0-7).
+Three sessions are expected to be recorded on either the right of the left hand.
 The file itself is composed of multiple lines:

     ...